 - You must have no more than two academic subjects to complete, and these must be elective courses.
 That is, you can’t apply to start early unless you have completed all the compulsory Priestley 11 courses and

 - You must be enrolled in these courses while undertaking the GDLP and

 - You must have received the prior permission of the Admitting Authority to commence the GDLP.

 Dean's certificate, academic conduct report and ranking certificate

-You may need a Dean's Certificate, Academic Conduct Report or Ranking Certificate to be admitted to practice.
+You may need a Dean's Certificate or Academic Conduct Report to be admitted to practice.
 These are available from the Law School Office by request in writing by email.
 For Dean's Certificates, please advise the jurisdiction in which you plan to be admitted.

 We will also need your mailing address if you would like the certificate/report posted to you or a phone number where we can contact you once the certificate is available for collection.
 Please allow a lead time of one month for the certificate/report to be prepared.